Living with IBS can be exhausting - but understanding what’s driving your symptoms can change everything

 Test result example: SIBO in IBS

-The below SIBO breath test reports hydrogen and methane SIBO.
+The breath test reports below show examples of hydrogen-dominant and methane-dominant SIBO.

 Test result example: hydrogen dominant SIBO